anchit-chandran/ms-blog-langraphjs/blog.md

 ## Overview of LangGraph.js

-LangGraph.js is a JavaScript library designed to simplify the creation and manipulation of complex LLM-based workflows - especially, agentic workflows.
-See the official [LangGraph for Agentic Applications](https://langchain-ai.github.io/langgraphjs/concepts/high_level/) for more details.
+LangGraph.js is a JavaScript library designed to simplify the creation and manipulation of complex LLM-based workflows, especially agentic workflows.
+For more details, see the official [LangGraph for Agentic Applications](https://langchain-ai.github.io/langgraphjs/concepts/high_level/).

 It provides an intuitive way to model workflows as graphs composed of nodes and edges, making it easier to manage complex data flows and processes.

-Developers can focus on logic, rather than infrastructure.
+Developers can focus on logic rather than infrastructure.

 ## Prerequisites